casprwang/blog/src/pages/projects/leetcode.md

 author: Song Wang
 title: Leetcode
 date: '2017-09-02T01:27:47-04:00'
-description: algorithms in javascript
+description: My algorithms to fix the interviewing questions, written in Javascript(ES6).
 color: '#893838'
 tags:
   - javascript
   - leetcode
   - algorithm
 ---
-My algorithms to fix the interviewing questions, written in Javascript(ES6).

 ## Motivation
 As a programmer, algorithm lies behind the solutions and should be practiced for sure, especially for a backend developer.
 While I used to focus on front end world more, but I still found it a necessity at the time around 2017 March, when I was focusing on [Gatsby](https://github.com/gatsbyjs/gatsby) and found it hard to contribute without neat codes.
 And so I started the practicing journey.